 Our Board of Directors has determined that a board consisting of between six and ten members is appropriate and has currently set the number at seven members.
 Our Board of Directors will evaluate the appropriate size of our Board of Directors from time to time.
-Our Board of Directors has three standing committees: the Audit Committee, the Compensation Committee, and the NCG Committee.
+Our Board of Directors has three standing committees: the Audit Committee, the Compensation Committee, and the NCG Committee, each of which operate pursuant to a written charter adopted by our Board of Directors.

-During 2016, each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the Board of Directors on which such director served.
+During 2017, each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board of Directors and (ii) the total number of meetings held by all committees of the Board of Directors on which such director served.
 Members of the Board of Directors and its committees also consulted informally with management from time to time.
-Additionally, non-management Board members met in executive sessions without the presence of management periodically during 2016.
-Directors are expected to attend our annual meetings, and all did so in 2016.
+Additionally, non-management Board members met in executive sessions without the presence of management periodically during 2017.
+We do not have a formal policy regarding board members' attendance at our annual meetings of stockholders, but encourage them to do so; all did in 2017.

 Audit Committee.
 Messrs.
 Huber and Turk and Ms. St.Clare serve as members of our Audit Committee, and Ms. St.Clare serves as its chair.
 Each member of the Audit Committee satisfies the special independence standards for such committee established by the SEC and NASDAQ, as applicable.
-Ms. St.Clare is an "audit committee financial expert," as that term is defined by the SEC in Item 407(d) of Regulation S-K. Stockholders should understand that this designation is an SEC disclosure requirement relating to Ms. St.Clare's experience and understanding of certain accounting and auditing matters, which the SEC has stated does not impose on the director so designated any additional duty, obligation, or liability than otherwise is imposed generally by virtue of serving on the Audit Committee and/or our Board of Directors.
+Ms. St.Clare is an "audit committee financial expert," as that term is defined by the SEC in Item 407(d) of Regulation S-K. Stockholders should understand that this designation is an SEC disclosure requirement relating to Ms. St.Clare's experience and understanding of certain accounting and auditing matters, which the SEC has stated does not impose on the director so designated any additional duty, obligation, or liability than otherwise is imposed generally by virtue of serving on the Audit

+Committee and/or our Board of Directors.
 Our Audit Committee is responsible for, among other things, oversight of our independent auditors and the integrity of our financial statements.
-Our Audit Committee held five meetings in 2016.
+Our Audit Committee held six meetings in 2017.

 Compensation Committee.
 Messrs.
 Huber and Sterling serve as members of our Compensation Committee, and Mr. Huber serves as its chair.
 As discussed above, because we are eligible to be a "controlled company" within the meaning of NASDAQ Listing Rule 5615(c), and our Board of Directors has chosen to rely on this exception, we are exempt from certain NASDAQ listing rules that would otherwise require us to have a fully independent Compensation Committee.
-Our Compensation Committee is responsible for, among other things, establishing and administering our policies, programs, and procedures for compensating our executive officers and board of directors.
-Our Compensation Committee held two meetings in 2016.
+Our Compensation Committee is responsible for, among other things, establishing and administering our policies, programs, and procedures for compensation Gommittee of directors.
+The Compensation Committee may only delegate its authority to subcommittees of its members.
+Our Compensation Committee held one meeting in 2017.